nie-ine/inseri/Tutorials/Your scientific publication A-Z/7. Publish/Readme.md

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/7.%20Publish/7A11.png" alt="Published sign" width="200"></p>

-To make the page private again, one should open the publish option as explained above, and insted of "publish" button, one will find there "make private again":
+To make the page private again, one should open the publish option as explained above, and instead of "publish" button, one will find there "make private again":

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/7.%20Publish/7A12.png" alt="Make private" width="300"></p>